neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **IAM-08 (IS-12): Identity & Access Management Trusted Sources**

-**Desc:** Policies and procedures are established for permissible storage and access of identities used for authentication to ensure identities are only accessible based on rules of least privilege and replication limitation only to users explicitly defined as business necessary.
+**Description:** Policies and procedures are established for permissible storage and access of identities used for authentication to ensure identities are only accessible based on rules of least privilege and replication limitation only to users explicitly defined as business necessary.

 **IVS-04 (OP-03)**

 **GRM-11 (RI-01): Governance and Risk Management Risk Management Framework**

-**Desc:** Risks shall be mitigated to an acceptable level.
+**Description:** Risks shall be mitigated to an acceptable level.
 Acceptance levels based on risk criteria shall be established and documented in accordance with reasonable resolution time frames and stakeholder approval.

 **GRM-10 (RI-02): Governance and Risk Management Risk Assessments**

-**Desc:** Aligned with the enterprise-wide framework, formal risk assessments shall be performed at least annually or at planned intervals, (and in conjunction with any changes to information systems) to determine the likelihood and impact of all identified risks using qualitative and quantitative methods.
+**Description:** Aligned with the enterprise-wide framework, formal risk assessments shall be performed at least annually or at planned intervals, (and in conjunction with any changes to information systems) to determine the likelihood and impact of all identified risks using qualitative and quantitative methods.
 The likelihood and impact associated with inherent and residual risk shall be determined independently, considering all risk categories (e.g., audit results, threat and vulnerability analysis, and regulatory compliance).

 **BCR-01(RS-01) : Business Continuity Management & Operational Resilience, Business Continuity Planning**

-**Desc:** A consistent unified framework for business continuity planning and plan development shall be established, documented and adopted to ensure all business continuity plans are consistent in addressing priorities for testing, maintenance, and information security requirements.
+**Description:** A consistent unified framework for business continuity planning and plan development shall be established, documented and adopted to ensure all business continuity plans are consistent in addressing priorities for testing, maintenance, and information security requirements.
 Requirements for business continuity plans include the following:

 * Defined purpose and scope, aligned with relevant dependencies
 * Accessible to and understood by those who will use them